kasper/phoenix/API.md

 - `appDidHide` triggered when an app becomes hidden
 - `appDidShow` triggered when an app is shown (becomes unhidden)

+### Window

+All of the following window events receive the corresponding `Window`-instance as the only argument for the callback function.

+- `windowDidOpen` triggered when a window has opened
+- `windowDidClose` triggered when a window has closed
+- `windowDidFocus` triggered when a window was focused within an app
+- `windowDidMove` triggered when a window has moved
+- `windowDidResize` triggered when a window has resized
+- `windowDidMinimize` triggered when a window has minimised
+- `windowDidUnminimize` triggered when a window has unminimised

 ## Require

 You can modularise your configuration using the `require`-function.
 It will load the referenced JavaScript-file and reload it if any changes are detected.
 If the path is relative, it is resolved relatively to the absolute location of the `.phoenix.js`-file.
 If this file is a symlink, it will be resolved before resolving the location of the required file.